psathyrella/partis/docs/subcommands.md

 ### simulate

-Note that in order to run simulation, you have to have R installed, along with several [extra packages](install.md#simulation).

 There are two simulation modes (as well as options below for running hybrids between the two):
+  1. you pass it an inferred parameter directory with `--parameter-dir` (e.g. `test/reference-results/test/parameters/simu`) and it mimics the sample from which those parameters were inferred
-  1. simulate from scratch with no input from you, using a variety of plausible heuristics to choose genes, deletion lengths, shm targeting, etc. Example: `./bin/partis simulate --simulate-from-scratch --outfname simu.yaml --n-sim-events 3 --debug 1`
+  2. simulate from scratch with no input from you, using a variety of plausible heuristics to choose genes, deletion lengths, shm targeting, etc. Example: `./bin/partis simulate --simulate-from-scratch --outfname simu.yaml --n-sim-events 3 --debug 1`

-  2. you pass it an inferred parameter directory with `--parameter-dir` and it mimics the data sample from which those parameters were inferred
+Using 1. is generally preferred, since in a number of ways (especially mutation) the results will more faithfully recreate a realistic BCR repertoire.
 If you did not specify a parameter directory during inference, then by default if the input file path was `/path/to/sample.fa` the parameters would have been written to `_output/_path_to_sample/`.
 You could thus for instance simulate based on this parameter dir with: